 In the 2004 election, the majority faction ran Gene Amondson as its presidential candidate.
 But Earl Dodge died in 2007.
 So Amondson was the sole Prohibition Party candidate for that office in 2008.
 Currently, the Party is not split.

 With the death of Amondson in 2009, the future of the Prohibition Party remains uncertain.
-However, the Party has continued to nominate candidates for President and Vice-President.
+But the Party has continued to nominate candidates for President and Vice-President.

 Also, other components of the Prohibition Party organizational structure continue.
-They are the Prohibition National Committee, National Prohibition Foundation, the Partisan Prohibition Historical Society, the Action!
-Prohibitionists’ caucus, and all state and local affiliates.
+They are these.

-In spite of the clear failure of Prohibition, many people and organizations today support neo-prohibition ideas and strongly defend the numerous vestiges of Prohibition that still exist.
+In spite of the clear failure of Prohibition, many people and groups today support neo-prohibition ideas.
 Indeed, almost one in five adults currently supports prohibiting the consumption of alcohol.
-Surprisingly, not even National Prohibition outlawed drinking alcohol.
+By anyone of any age.
+Or for any purpose.Not even National Prohibition outlawed drinking alcohol.

 |Year||Presidential nominee||VP nominee||Votes|